Dillonu/ai-studio-ext/README.md

 -   [Gemini API](https://ai.google.dev/api/generate-content#method:-models.generatecontent) (models.generateContent Request format)
 -   [AI Studio Prompt](https://aistudio.google.com/library) (prompts can be downloaded from your Google Drive)

+### Status Icon

+Adds a "Status" indicator in the navigation menu that shows the current operational status of AI Studio:

+-   Green check icon: All systems operational
+-   Yellow warning icon: Partial service disruption
+-   Red alert icon: Service disruption

+Hover over the Status icon to see detailed information about any ongoing incidents.
+The status automatically updates every 5 minutes.

+### UI Improvements

+-   Fixed click areas in the navbar for improved user experience

 ## Screenshots